 Christopher Newport University, Norfolk, VA

 My pedagogical video featuring Faina Lushtak's piece "Old and New" is live on the "From the Artist Bench" page at PianoInspires.com, the digital home of the Frances Clark Center for Keyboard Pedagogy.
 These videos discuss preparation, interpretation, and performance of advanced piano repertoire.
 Watch here (note - you must be a Piano Inspires member to view the video).

 I've been named to the Virginia Commission for the Arts' Performing Artist Touring Roster!

 Let's make music!
 Private piano lessons for motivated students.
 Creating well-rounded musicians.
 Inspiring musical playing.
 Learn more HERE.

 DAILY DOSE OF PIANO

 A little musical medicine, if you will.

-In this challenging time of the Covid-19 pandemic, I will be sharing one piano piece each day to bring some music and beauty into the world.
+During the Covid-19 pandemic, I shared 100 piano pieces, one piece each day, to bring some music and beauty into the world.

 There's something magical about live performance, those moments that transcend time and space, where the audience experiences the artist becoming one with the music.
 I strive to create these moments